jlbradley1844/jlbradley1844.github.io/_drafts/you-dont-get-to-pick-your-poison.md

 primarily the responsiblity of those who are in the majority in this country anyway: the whites.

+The challenge, then, is not determine what _society_ should do; there are indeed plenty.
+Nowhere in this formulation does it rule out further actions or specify that society should take no further concerns.
+Indeed, should white people think of the concerns of all people, rather than just of those of themeselves, they cannot help but note structural inequalities that are imperative to act upon.
+However, it is easy to let social and political concerns crowd out the work that individuals themselves must do.

-The challenge, then, is not determine what _society_ should do, but instead become determined to "plow one's own row."
+Instead, those of good wiill must redouble their determination to "plow one's own row."
 One must concentrate on what oneself must do within one's own community, and not get distractd by any perceived failure of response by others.
 Remember that there will be others of ill will that you will meet; this is not under your control.
 Instead, befriend who you can and do what you can to help.
 You don't get to pick your poison, but you can act on your duties, knowing it will make a difference.
 Only in this manner can you and your organization lead the way forward, and only by leading can allow the rest of the community to follow.